 Questions in Section II are to identify rules or regulations of your jurisdiction governing conflicts of interests facing market intermediaries, regardless of the types of financial services they provide.

 Questions in this section cover the overall business operation of market intermediaries and are not limited to particular types of business practices causing conflict of interests.

-3. Does your jurisdiction provide explicit (legal) definition of what constitute a "conflict of interests"?

-- 3-1.
-If your answer to Q 3 is Yes, is the definition general that deals with various areas /situations of the capital markets such as securities offering, CIS operators/distributors, etc., or specific for the area of market intermediaries? - a.
-General - b.
-Specific to the area of market intermediary - c.
-Any other area - 3-1-1.
-Please provide the definition of 'Conflict of interest' in your jurisdiction:
+Does your jurisdiction provide explicit (legal) definition of what constitute a "conflict of interests"?
+Yes / No 3-1.
+If your answer to Q 3 is Yes, is the definition general that deals with various are as /situations of the capital markets such as securities offering, CIS operators/distributor sS, etc., or specific for the area of market intermediaries? a.
+General b.
+Specific to the area of market intermediary c.
+Any other area 3-1-1.
+Please provide the definition of 'Conflict of interest' in your jurisdiction: 5 1 1.
+Theuse provide the definition of Confinet of Interest in your jurisdiction.
 3-2.
-If your answer to Q 3 is No, what implicit definition does your jurisdiction consider to focus legal strategies that prevent conflict of interests?
-Please explain:
+If your answer to Q 3 is No, what implicit definition does your jurisdiction consider tc focus legal strategies that prevent conflict of interests?
+Please explain: 16